thebreakfastfolk/thebreakfastfolk.github.io/venues.md

     events:

     announcement:
-        Please note there is no Breakfast Folk this week - next session is Saturday September 5th, see you then!
+        First session back after the summer holidays is this week Saturday 5th September - hope to see you all over the next few weeks!

 ---